What is Shoulder Pain? Shoulder pain involves discomfort in the shoulder joint or surrounding area.…

 To get to the root of your vertigo, you need to deal with the underlying cause of the problem, which is usually a misalignment in the upper cervical spine.
 This is why a treatment plan that includes upper cervical chiropractic care is a smart alternative to more traditional methods of dealing with vertigo.

 At our office, we use gentle upper cervical adjustments that are specifically tailored to your unique needs.
-To detect the precise location and angle of a misalignment, our expert chiropractors, Dr. Hoefer or Dr. Marsh, will use a combination of digital X-rays and cone-beam computed tomography scans.
-Once the misalignment is located, Dr. Hoefer or Dr. Marsh will perform a series of upper cervical chiropractic adjustments to the affected vertebra.
+To detect the precise location and angle of a misalignment, our expert chiropractor, Dr. Hoefer, will use a combination of digital X-rays and cone-beam computed tomography scans.
+Once the misalignment is located, Dr. Hoefer will perform a series of upper cervical chiropractic adjustments to the affected vertebra.
 The goal of these adjustments is to restore proper alignment in the upper cervical spine, reestablish proper function in the inner ear, and eliminate the source of your vertigo.

 If you want a long-term solution for your vertigo, we can help!
-Dr. Hoefer and Dr. Marsh service patients in Orange County, including Anaheim, Rancho Santa Margarita, Dana Point, San Clemente, Costa Mesa, Huntington Beach, Irvine, Laguna Niguel, Mission Viejo, Newport Beach, and Santa Ana.
+Dr. Hoefer services patients in Orange County, including Anaheim, Rancho Santa Margarita, Dana Point, San Clemente, Costa Mesa, Huntington Beach, Irvine, Laguna Niguel, Mission Viejo, Newport Beach, and Santa Ana.